ualib/agda-algebras/preface.rst

   + `Logic and Proof <https://leanprover.github.io/logic_and_proof/>`_
   + `Type Theory and Formal Proof <https://www.cambridge.org/vi/academic/subjects/computer-science/programming-languages-and-applied-logic/type-theory-and-formal-proof-introduction>`_

+Finally, it is assumed that, while reading this manual, the reader is actively experimenting with Lean using `vscode`_ with its `lean extension`_ installed.
+While Emacs is another excellent means of interfacing with Lean, some of our instructions may not work in that environment.
+(For example, we will explain how one produces certain special unicode characters, and the procedure may be different for other IDE's.)

 -----------------------------------

 Acknowledgments
 ---------------

-This tutorial is an open access project maintained on Gitlab.
-Besides the authors named below, a number of other people have also contributed to the ualib project.
+This manual and the software library that it documents are open access projects maintained on Gitlab.
+Besides the main authors, a number of other people have also contributed to the ualib project.
 We are especially grateful to Jeremy Avigad, Andrej Bauer, Clifford Bergman, Peter Jipsen, Miklos Maroti, and Ralph Freese for many helpful discussions, as well as the invaluable instruction, advice, and encouragement that they continue to lend to this project (often without knowing it).

 ----------------------